Set GroupDocs License Java – GroupDocs Annotation License Java Setup

 Proper licensing affects performance in several ways:

-Memory Usage: Licensed versions handle memory more efficiently, especially when processing large documents or handling multiple concurrent annotations.
+- Memory Usage: Licensed versions handle memory more efficiently, especially with large documents or high concurrency.

-Resource Management: Licensed applications have better control over resource allocation and cleanup, preventing memory leaks in long-running applications.
+- Resource Management: Licensed builds give you better control over resource allocation and cleanup, preventing memory leaks in long‑running services.

 Troubleshooting License Issues